sidwellr/schotter/schotter3.md

 Now we have a second window where we can put our control panel, so let's put a control panel in it.
 This will take quite a few steps, but adding new elements is fairly easy once we have the basic structure.
 To begin, let's put a single "Randomize" button in the middle which will randomize the random_seed (just like typing "R").

 Nannou uses a library called Conrod for creating Graphic User Interfaces (GUIs).
-It uses a GUI style called "immediate mode", where the GUI elements (called "widgets") are created and drawn as part of the update/draw loop, which is the easiest to use for things like generative art and games.
+It uses a GUI style called "immediate mode", where the GUI elements (called "widgets") are created and drawn as part of the update/draw loop, which works very well for programs like generative art and games.
 (The alternative used by more traditional applications is "retained mode", where widgets are created during setup and maintained by the graphics library.
 This can be more efficient, but is also more complex since it requires synchronization between the data and widget states.)

 To create a GUI in Nannou, we first add a use statement at the beginning for the Ui prelude: